 By J. L. Starkey

 “We inherit from our ancestors gifts so often taken for granted.
 Each of us contains within this inheritance of soul.
 We are links between the ages, containing past and present expectations, sacred memories and future promise.”– Edward Sellner

-This week’s 52 Ancestors prompt is simply “at the library.”
+This week’s 52 Ancestors prompt is at the library.
 I thought and thought about this topic.
-Who should it be?
-How about my Eggleston cousins, who were prolific authors in the late 1800’s?
+Should I write about my Eggleston cousins, who were prolific authors in the late nineteenth century?
 Or how about the Irvine cousins, who also published many notable books and essays?

 That fateful day…